-This is Denise from Super Fast Recruitment, and today’s subject is productivity and an element of productivity, which is batching.
+This is Denise from Super Fast Recruitment, and today’s subject is productivity and an element of productivity, which is batching your recruitment marketing.

-So, batching, a ninja tactic that works really, well when you’ve got a lot to do.
+So, batching your recruitment marketing, a ninja tactic that works really well when you’ve got a lot to do.
 Now, one of the conversations we often have with clients and people that we interact with is, how do I get it all done?
 I get that marketing’s important, I get that there are lots of things I need to do, it’s not my natural skill, so how do you get into it?
 What do you do?

 There’s one strategy that really, I’ve been honing over the years, and that’s batching.
 Put it down in the diary, make a time for it, and then do it.